Bernard Hopkins: Statements on race

 On December 7, 2007, Hopkins and Calzaghe met face to face in the media room set up for the Floyd Mayweather Jr. vs. Ricky Hatton fight.
 Hopkins and Calzaghe began shouting insults and taunting each other, with Hopkins shouting, "You're not even in my league!
 I would never let a white boy beat me.
 I would never lose to a white boy.
 I couldn't go back to the projects if I let a white boy beat me."
-Hopkins would later explain his comments, saying that it was not meant to be taken as a racial slur or a reflection of his feelings on white fighters, but simply said to create some hype for his fight with Calzaghe.
+Hopkins later explained his comments, saying that it was not meant to be taken as a racial slur or a reflection of his feelings on white fighters, but simply said to create some hype for his fight with Calzaghe.
 On January 23, 2008, the fight was officially announced to take place on April 19, 2008, at the Thomas & Mack Center in Las Vegas.
 Hopkins lost the fight.

 In late 2010, Hopkins suggested that African American fighters who possessed what he described as a "slick" inner-city style of fighting would be successful against Filipino boxer Manny Pacquiao.
 "Maybe I'm biased because I'm black, but I think that this is what is said at people's homes and around the dinner table among black boxing fans and fighters.
 Most of them won't say it [in public] because they're not being real and they don't have the balls to say it.
 But I do think that a fighter like the Ray Leonards or anyone like that would beat a guy [like Pacquiao] if they come with their game.
 Listen, this ain't a racial thing, but then again, maybe it is.
 But the style that is embedded in most of us black fighters, that style could be a problem to any other style of fighting."